 From October 2025, the Google Data Manager API became available for all users.

-If you have a flow where the user firstly interacts with the ad online and then buys the goods or services offline, sending data on conversions back to the advertising platform is essential for ad campaign performance estimation.
+If you have a flow where you capture acquisition leads through online interactions and then sell the goods or services offline, sending conversion data back to the advertising platform is essential for performance estimation.

 With the Data Manager API, you can automatically send offline/enhanced conversion data (e.g., sales that happened in a physical store or over the phone) from your Customer Relationship Management (CRM) or Point of Sale (POS) System and match the data against the Google ad click a user eventually has made.